ngenty/Owncloud-reDesign/README.md

 > technical constraints and think the product for modern browsers only.
 > It’s one of opportunities of the designer, I took advantage of it.

+Owncloud re/Design by Nicolas Genty is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Based on a work at https://github.com/ngenty/owncloud-redesign.